 - 1. Log on to the HMC in your LAN that is to be used for change management operations with a user ID having SYSPROG authority.
-The HMC must have the CPC objects of your sysplex in the defined CPCs group. - 2.
-Select Console Actions icon in the Views window and double click on the Enable Hardware Management Console Services icon. - 3.
-Select the LIC change Enabled radio button.
-Select the OK push button to save the change, or select the Cancel push button if LIC change radio button was already set to Enabled.
+The HMC must have the CPC objects of your sysplex in its Defined CPCs Group. - 2.
+Select Console Actions icon in the Views window and double click on the Enable Hardware Management Console Services icon.

+3. Select the LIC Change Enabled radio button.
+Select the OK push button to save the change, or select the Cancel push button if LIC Change radio button was already set to Enabled.

 Usually, there is one HMC in a CPC LAN environment that has LIC change permanently enabled.
 It will automatically be used by the BCP internal interface.
-Make sure that this HMC has all CPC objects of your sysplex in the Defined CPCs group.
+Make sure that this HMC has all CPC objects of your sysplex in its Defined CPCs Group.